nom-tam-fits/nom-tam-fits/src/site/markdown/intro.md

 The first HDU must be either an image or random-groups HDU.
 Often a null-image is used: this is possible by requesting an image HDU with an image dimensionality 0 or where one of the dimensions is 0.

+5. **Compressed Image HDUs** can store an image HDU in a compressed manner.
+There are a set of available compression algorithms and compression parameters available.

+6. **Binary table HDUs** can store an Binary table HDU in a compressed manner.
+There are a set of available compression algorithms and compression parameters available.

 ## Special type issues

 ### Signed versus unsigned bytes.